bitmakerlabs/python-dev-setup-guide-mac/README.md

 This is Bitmaker's guide to setting up a development environment on a Mac for the Web Development Intensive course.
 If you are using Linux (or need to install Linux in place of Windows), please refer to [this guide](https://github.com/bitmakerlabs/dev_environment_setup) instead.

-If you have the choice, always choose a Mac for your development environment.
-It's just much easier, especially when starting out as a new developer.
-Linux works too, but the [instructions](https://github.com/bitmakerlabs/dev_environment_setup) will be quite different from what's described here.
+Linux and Mac are required for this course.
 Using Windows for the course is not recommended at all.
+Note that the [instructions for Linux](https://github.com/bitmakerlabs/dev_environment_setup) will be different from what's described here.

 This process should take about 1 hour to 1.5 hours to complete, depending on the speed of your machine and your internet connection.